MoviePass: Everything you need to know!

 What is MoviePass

-MoviePass is a subscription-based service that allows it's subscribers to see a film at practically any movie theater (the major exception being AMC Theaters) literally any day of the year, once per day.
+MoviePass is a subscription-based service that allows it's subscribers to see a film at practically any movie theater, literally any day of the year, once per day.
 For one monthly fee, going to the movies has a new fervor.

-Currently, most major theaters (with the exception of AMC) support MoviePass.
+Currently, most major theaters support MoviePass.
 That includes your local independent theater and the drive-in, too.
 If you're worried that MoviePass hurts small theaters, don't.
 MoviePass pays theaters the full price for the ticket you buy.
 More on how MoviePass makes money is noted below.

 You can watch a movie, 365 days per year, if you manage to find that many different movies to watch.
 There are no block out dates for going to the movies, though MoviePass did experiment with blocking release date showings for a very short period of time (something they back-tracked on and later claimed was just an experiment).
 You can, however, only watch a movie once with your MoviePass.
 If you loved that last Marvel movie and want to see it again, you'll have to pay out-of-pocket the next time.